chuank/spacebrew-spark/README.md

 The SpaceBrew portion is a port from the original SpaceBrew-Arduino library by LAB@Rockwell: https://github.com/labatrockwell/spacebrew-arduino-library

-The WebSocketClient implementation started off from ekbduffy's Spark WebSocket...
+The WebSocketClient implementation started off from ekbduffy's spark_webSockets...

 https://github.com/ekbduffy/spark_websockets